JustAToaster/CloudSystems_kops_terraform_cluster/README.md

 The service used is a YOLOv5 detection and labeling service built with Flask and can be found in [this repository](https://github.com/JustAToaster/labeling_and_detection_webservice).
 A simpler service for just object detection can be found [here](https://github.com/JustAToaster/helmet_detection_webservice).

+## TODO
+- Lambda functions for both user reporting and initiating training tasks on SageMaker.
+- SageMaker training and uploading to S3.
+- Launch lambdas and the SageMaker instance with Terraform